rogers3/ECE434/hw08/README.md

 How fast can you toggle the pin?:

-    ...
-Hz
+    //

-Is there jitter?:
+Is there jitter?

-    BLA

 Is it stable?:

-    BLA
+    The signal is less stable and there is some jitter at a high frquency.

 ## PWM Generator: ##